toaderflorin/florintoader/_posts/2017-12-16-rationality.markdown

 *The brain doesn't do backtracking, it's greedy ALL THE WAY.*

 If the brain had an architecture, it would be of the [Big Ball Of Mud](https://blog.codinghorror.com/the-big-ball-of-mud-and-other-architectural-disasters/) variety.
-Finding the best solution involves exploring the whole solution space which is usually an O(n<sup>m</sup>) affair [complexity-wise](https://discrete.gr/complexity/), while greedy algorithms are O(n), and even your average brain consumes a lot of glucose.
+Finding the best solution involves exploring the whole solution space which is usually an O(n<sup>m</sup>) affair [complexity-wise](https://discrete.gr/complexity/), while greedy algorithms are O(n), and even your average brain consumes a lot of glucose so ideally you'd prefer to take a shortcut and for your brain to simplify things or get answers from memory, whenever possible.

 <iframe width="740" height="415" src="https://www.youtube.com/embed/UBVV8pch1dM" frameborder="0" allowfullscreen></iframe>